stepcg/faclient/README.md

 Corresponding short options can be also used: --a="(10:54320),(11:49920)" --e="FA_PROXY" --i="Eth1" --k="BeSureToDrinkYourOvaltine" --m=0 --t=120

-The only required field is interfaceName. assignmentMappings are optional additional VLAN requests, elementType will default to FA_PROXY/FA_PROXY_NOAUTH, authentication using a key is optional, managementVlan will default to 0 (untagged), and ttl will default to 120
+The only required field is interfaceId. assignmentMappings are optional additional VLAN requests, elementType will default to FA_PROXY/FA_PROXY_NOAUTH, authentication using a key is optional, managementVlan will default to 0 (untagged), and ttl will default to 120

 assignmentMappings: Comma separated sets of (vlan:isid),(vlan:isid).
 Valid ranges (1-4095:1-15999999)